Diptiman1999/264725_Python_MiniProject/README.md

 # Hangman Game
-In Hangman game you need to guess the word of particular type.
+In Hangman game you need to guess the word of a particular category.
 In my program there are three categories Animal, Languages, Color.

 # To Run